-The need to see more positive women that look like them in successful positions or being productive citizens.
+They need to see more positive women [who] look like them in successful positions or being productive citizens.
 The importance is critical because social media is misleading sometimes, and we need to make sure we are reaching them to lead them in the right direction.

-As a successful woman in business, what is your greatest/proudest achievement?
+As a successful woman in business, what is your greatest or proudest achievement?

 The day I decided to start my own business in 1991.
 Also, when I created, produced and aired my own television show, which is in season four.